pancakeswap/pancake-document/products/pancakeswap-exchange/liquidity-guide.md

 ![](<../../.gitbook/assets/Add\_Remove\_LP\_15 (1).png>)

 8\.
 After the transaction is confirmed.
 You will receive two of the tokens from your pair.
-And if you haven't remove all of your liquidity, your remaining liquidity value will be updated on "My Liquidity" page.\
+And if you haven't removed all of your liquidity, your remaining liquidity value will be updated on "My Liquidity" page.\